ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 use is already hosted somewhere if it is not already.
 Most of the time you will be using [google fonts](https://fonts.google.com/).
-From there, choose the font you are looking for and adjust all the settings and everything (*font weights, size, etc.*) and then copy the css import url.
+From there, choose the font you are looking for and adjust all the settings and everything (*font weights, size, etc.*) and then copy the CSS import url.
 See the below screenshots:

 1. <img src="font_change_1.png" alt="Search for a font that you like" border-effect="rounded"/>